 - Even if your event has a smaller number of attendees, capacity and scalability is critical because the virtual conference provider is going to be hosting potentially dozens of other virtual events on the same day and time as your event.
 If the virtual event platform is not built to scale, other events that day can potentially impact your event (video lag, chat issues, and/or a full crash).

-Customization – The ability to change colors, signs, graphics, etc. within the rooms and booths to reflect your brand and appeal to your audience.
+Customization – The ability to change colors, signs, avatars, graphics, etc. within the rooms and booths to reflect your brand and appeal to your audience.